Arduino3128/MetaMail/README.md

 ### ~Release(3.2.2.9)
 Now MetaMail is Available for Windows.
 Run MetaMail without Python or its libraries Installed!

-Link to MetaMail Windows Version: https://github.com/Arduino3128/MetaMail/releases/latest/
+Link to MetaMail Windows Version: [MetaMail Latest](https://github.com/Arduino3128/MetaMail/releases/latest/)

 ## Issues with 3.2.3.5 release:
 1)No support for Text File(.txt).